Availability & Booking: Champing season runs from 30th March to 29th September

 Seriously, children are always welcome to champ, it’s a fabulous spontaneous adventure for children aged from 1 to 101!
 Children can roam and explore the entire church and church yard, but please be aware that the building and grounds are still a consecrated space and rowdy games of football etc are not allowed in the church yard.
 There will be someone other open space nearby where the little ones can let off steam – if they have any energy left from exploring the church!

-Do I have to be a Christian to go Champing?
+Do I have to be a Christian to go Champing™ ?

-No. That’s like saying that you need to be a surgeon to walk inside a hospital or only a teenager to shriek at a One Direction concert (ahem….)!
-We welcome people from all faiths, creeds and cultures – a bit like the Christian faith itself, you might say.
-The church building remains consecrated and will always be a place for contemplation, tranquillity and peace.
+No. That’s like saying that you need to be a surgeon to walk inside a hospital or only a teenager to shriek at a Justin Bieber concert (ahem….)!
+We welcome people from all faiths, creeds and cultures.
+The building remains consecrated and will always be a place for contemplation, tranquillity and peace.
 The space has adapted to the requirements of humanity in the previous centuries and Champing™ is just the latest chapter in this ongoing tradition of change.
 So come on in.

 Will there be a service on Sunday mornings?

 No. Nor will any church bells start pealing at any time, or a be-cassocked choir arrive to polish their vocal chords (although that could be arranged, if you really want.
 Flash mob!).
 The church building has passed to the care of the Churches Conservation Trust (CCT www.visitchurches.org.uk), the national charity protecting historic churches at risk.
 You’re very welcome to hold your own sermons if you want to.
 Speak up, we can’t hear you at the back…